telliott99/geometry_utils/README.md

 **similar triangles**

 <img src="figures/right_tri_similarity.png" width=400>

+A proof that extends the similarity of right triangles to similarity for all triangles.

+<h4>Notes</h4>

 There are also a couple of write-ups, including one about Archimedes' broken chord theorem and another about excircles.